bennyguk/CiresonAROPulsingButtons/README.md

 # Cireson portal ARO Pulsing Buttons script
 JavaScript to pulsate the Save / Next navigation buttons of the Cireson Service Manager (SCSM) portal.

-To use, copy the file to the CustomSpace folder of your Cireson portal server(s).
+To use, Create a new folder under the CustomSpace directory (e.g. AROButtons) of your Cireson portal server(s) and copy the custom_PulseSaveNextBtn.js file in to the new folder.
+If you do not already have a Scrip tLoader function in your custom.js,

 The code has been tested with the v10.1.1.2016 version of the Cireson portal and with IE11, Chrome 87 and Edge.